hzeller/rpi-rgb-led-matrix/README.md

 ### Switch the Pinout

-The Adafruit HAT uses this library but a modified pinout to support other features on the HAT.
+The Adafruit HAT/Bonnet uses this library but a modified pinout to support other features on the HAT.
 So they forked this library and modified the pinout there.
 However, that fork is _ancient_, so I strongly suggest to use this original library instead.
 You can choose the Adafruit pinout with a command line flag.